-50% of final compensation plus 2% of final compensation for each

-The Pension System recomputed the benefit of each person who retired before July 1, 2001.
-The retiree's benefit was increased by the result of multiplying the difference between 55% and the percentage used at the time of retirement in computing the retiree's benefit for the first 20 years of service by the base salary of the retiree at the time of retirement.
-Retroactive cost-of-living increases were not applied to the increased benefit.
-This recomputed benefit is effective for all payments on or after July 1, 2001.

-After October 9, 2004

-Participants sworn prior to October 9, 2004 will receive the highest of the following alternatives using Final Average Compensation effective after October 9, 2004, from October 9, 2004 through October 7, 2007:

-- 1) 2.75% of Final Average Compensation for each of the first 20 years of service plus 2% of Final Average Compensation for each year of service in excess of 20 years, with a maximum of 80% of Final Average Compensation. - 2) Benefit participant would have received had participant retired or entered the DROP immediately before October 9, 2004 - 3) Benefit calculated using a sliding average of the pay received for the pay periods elapsed since October 9, 2004.

-New participants after October 9, 2004:

-2.25% of Final Average Compensation for each of the first 20 years of service plus 2% of Final Average Compensation for each year of service in excess of 20 years, with a maximum of 80% of Final Average Compensation.
+After October 9, 2004 Participants sworn prior to October 9, 2004 will receive the highest of the following alternatives using Final Average Compensation effective after October 9, 2004, from October 9, 2004 through October 7, 2007: 2.75% of Final Average Compensation for each of the first 20 years of service plus 2% of Final Average Compensation for each year of service in excess of 20 years, with a maximum of 80% of Final Average Compensation.
+2) Peroofit participant would have received had participant Benefit participant would have received had participant retired or entered the DROP immediately before October 9, 2004 Benefit calculated using a sliding average of the pay received for the pay periods elapsed since October 9, 2004.
+Additional Benefits New participants after October 9, 2004: 2.25% of Final Average Compensation for each of the first 20 years of service plus 2% of Final Average Compensation for each year of service in excess of 20 years, with a maximum of 80% of Final Average Compensation.
+Additional Benefits An extra monthly benefit of \$150.00 is payable for life.

-Additional Benefits

-An extra monthly benefit of \$150.00 is payable for life.
 Effective November 28, 1998, a \$5,000 lump sum is payable upon retirement for members sworn prior to October 9, 2004.

-Terminated Vested Pension Benefit

-Sworn in before October 9, 2004 and more than 10 but less than 20 years of service.
+Terminated Vested Pension Benefit Eligibility Sworn in before October 9, 2004 and more than 10 but less than 20 years of service.
 Termination on or after November 28, 1998.

-Sworn on or after October 9, 2004

-2.75% of final average compensation times years of service.
+Benefit Sworn prior to October 9, 2004 2.75% of final average compensation times years of service.
 This benefit commences at age 60 or at termination of service if later.

-2.25% of final average compensation times years of service.
+Sworn on or after October 9, 2004 2.25% of final average compensation times years of service.
 This benefit commences at the age at which the sum of age and years of service is at least 70 (Rule of 70) or at termination of service if later.